MerchantMan0/OCR-testing/README.md

-# mono repo for OCR testing for Senior Design / Capstone
+# Mono repo for OCR testing for Senior Design / Capstone